Why "Go Big or Go Home" is the Worst Advice Ever?

 The result?

 Over time, I became very skilled at operating in Intensity mode.
-It led to exhaustion, weight gain, injuries, losing others’ trust, and, most importantly, a profound lack of confidence in my ability to “be my word.”
+It led to exhaustion, weight gain, injuries, losing others’ trust, and, most importantly, a profound lack of confidence in my ability to count on my word.

-I write and coach on the distinction between living life as a Pro vs. an Amateur.
+I write and coach on the distinction between living life as a Pro vs. Amateur.

 You can tell someone has turned Pro by the general sense of ease and peace they exude—even when their life circumstances are challenging.
-I’ve discovered 30 distinctions between Pros and Amateurs, but this one is arguably the most transformative.
+I’ve discovered 30 distinctions between Pros and Amateurs, but the one I share here is arguably the most transformative.

 Amateurs go fast.
 Pros go far.

-To go far in life, Pros choose Consistency over Intensity 90% of the time.
+And what is the most potent shift pros leverage to go far?
+They choose Consistency over Intensity 90% of the time.

 Pros are always playing the long game and know that in the short term, we are only as good as our Intensity.
-In the long term, we are as good as our Consistency.
+But in the long term, we are as good as our Consistency.

 So why do we sacrifice Consistency at the altar of Intensity?